pujoheadsoft/function_chain/README.md

   chain.call
 ```

-* RelayChain to support the type such as the following:
+* RelayChain to support the call chain type such as the following:
   ```ruby
   filter3(filter2(filter1(value)))
   ```